-Payment Amount = Principal Part + Interest Part
+Payment Amount = Principal Amount + Interest Amount

-A loan can also be amortized with constant principal payments.
-In this case, since the principal part remains the same as you pay off the loan, the interest you are charged decreases, so your monthly payment also decreases.
+A loan can also be amortized with fixed principal payments.
+In this case the principal amount remains the same as the loan is paid off.
+The interest charged decreases so the monthly payment also decreases.

-The basic calculation for the amortization schedule uses our mortgage payment calculator.
+The basic calculation for the amortization schedule uses our mortgage payment calculator formula.